NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

 # Rice Creek FMU

-This is an Ardupilot/ChibiOS app for building the firmware that serves as the heart of a Rice Creek UAV autopilot.
+This is an Ardupilot/ChibiOS based flight controller firmware that serves as the heart of a Rice Creek UAV autopilot.

 Note: the purpose of this project is to prototype and demonstrate various autopilot design ideas.
 Occasionally I like to break the rules